-At The Reiff Law Firm our personal injury attorneys have fought for injured people for more than 30 years.
+At The Reiff Law Firm our Philadelphia personal injury attorneys have fought for injured people for more than 30 years.
 We handle every step of the process and will negotiation on your behalf with the insurance company.
 We fight to secure the compensation you need to cover your severe injuries, lost wages, and other costs related to your injury.

-Party Bus Occupants can Fall from Front Doors or Rear Emergency Door onto the Roadway
+Party Bus Occupants Can Fall from Front Doors or Rear Emergency Door onto the Roadway

 Unfortunately hiring a party bus does not necessarily guarantee an incident-free evening.
 In a number of scenarios well-meaning and responsible individuals who hired a party bus to provide transportation to and from their celebratory destination nevertheless suffered severe injury or wrongful death.
 Some of the scenarios where catastrophic party bus injuries have occurred include:

 - Fall through front bus doors – If the front doors of the party bus are defective, unsafe or of insufficient strength a vehicle occupant can tumble through the doors and into traffic or other hazards.
 In one incident in September 2013, a 24 year old Los Angeles-area man fell through the front doors of a party bus to his death.
 The bus involved in the accident was under an out of service order that was ignored by the operator.